Dems call Trump 'inciter in chief' of Capitol attack: Watch live impeachment coverage

 Senators, many of whom fled for safety the day of the attack, watched Tuesday's graphic videos of the Trump supporters who battled past police to storm the halls, Trump flags waving.
 More video is expected Wednesday, including some that hasn't been seen before.

-House Democratic prosecutors on Wednesday plan to use Capitol security footage that hasn't been publicly released before as they argue that Trump incited the insurrection, according to Democratic aides working on the case.
+Trump's supporters were prepped and armed, ready to descend on the Capitol, Neguse said.
+"When they heard his speech, they understood his words."

-Security remains extremely tight at the Capitol, fenced off with razor wire and patrolled by National Guard troops.
+Security remained extremely tight Wednesday at the Capitol, fenced off with razor wire and patrolled by National Guard troops.

 White House press secretary Jen Psaki said Biden would not be watching the trial.